Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 This post may contain affiliate links.
 Read our disclosure here.

-This week, I’m going to spend some time each day talking about how to cut your utility bills in different areas.
+This week we are re-sharing a series of posts filled with tips to help you cut your utility bills including electricity, water, phone, internet and more!
 Even if you can’t use every idea, there are bound to be at least a few things you can do to save on your utilities each month.
 And over the course of the year, it adds up!

 How to Cut Your Utility Bills | Part One: General Tips + Water, Trash, Electricity

-Today I’m going to cover some general tips to cut your utility bills as well as some specific tips on water, trash, and electricity.
-In coming posts, I’ll cover how to save on internet, phone and cable as well as heating and cooling costs
+Let’s start with some general tips to cut your utility bills as well as some specific tips on water, trash, and electricity.
+Check back for posts over the next few days as we cover how to save on internet, phone and cable as well as heating and cooling costs.

 Water

 There isn’t much in this category to do, but think about all the places in your house where you use water.
-Checking for leaks is one of the first things to check.
+Checking for leaks is one of the first things to do.
 An easy way to check for leaks in the toilet is to grab an Easter egg dye kit and take a tablet out of it and put it in the tank.
-See if after a few minutes the bowl water is still clear or if it’s not a nice Easter-y color.
+After a few minutes if the bowl water is a nice Easter-y color you have a leak.
+Don’t throw away the entire toilet you probably just need a new flush/flapper so start simple first.

 You can’t stop using water altogether, but you can use less water.
 Install low flow water fixtures, take showers instead of baths, and turn older toilets into low-flush toilets.
 To do this, add a brick to the tank to reduce the amount of water in the tank and thereby reduce water used per flush.
 If you don’t have a brick, take a plastic jug and fill it with water and place in the tank.